About the project

 - Citizen empowerment

-In the coming three years, the exploration of these key areas will show how technology and services can ensure the optimal upscaling process across 5 regions in 4 EU countries.
+During the project’s lifetime, the exploration of these key areas will show how technology and services can ensure the optimal upscaling process across 6 regions in 5 EU countries.
 A holistic assessment will be performed based on an agreed minimum dataset of indicators supported by local and centralised data management tools.